TabTabGo/jhipster-dotnetcore/docs/Features/cqrs.md

 }
 ```

-Please note that we are using a **ReadOnlyRepository** rather than a service in order to do the segregation between Commands and Queries.
+Please note that we are using a **RepositoryReadOnly** rather than a service in order to do the segregation between Commands and Queries.
 Lastly, create your routing method within your controller :

 ```csharp
 [HttpGet("my-entity/{id}")]